logo Government of Flanders Agentschap Innoveren & Ondernemen

 The Renovation Wave initiative builds on the national long-term building renovation strategy, other aspects of the Directive on Energy Performance of Buildings, and building-related aspects of each EU country’s national energy and climate plans (NECPs).

-Tackling energy poverty
+• Tackling energy poverty and worst performing buildings

 The New European Bauhaus

-More about the initiative’s ambitions, timeline and initial structure.
+More about the initiative’s ambitions, timeline and initial structure

 EU building projects

-• the BUILD UP initiative, a portal for sharing knowledge on how to make buildings more energy-efficient
+• the BUILD UP initiative, a portal for sharing knowledge on how to make buildings more energy efficient

-For more EU-funded energy efficiency projects, visit the Horizon 2020 energy efficiency data hub.
+For more EU-funded energy efficiency projects, visit the Horizon 2020 energy efficiency data hub

 Documents